PostHog/posthog.com/contents/handbook/people/team-structure/growth-engineering.md

 ## Mission

-Generate scalable growth by applying focused efforts of product, data, and engineering to our website, docs and signup flow.
+Generate scalable growth by applying focused efforts of product, data, and engineering to our website, docs and activation flow.

 ## Responsibilities